-The Constant block generates either scalar or matrix output, depending on the dimensionality of the Constant value parameter.
-If you specify a row or column vector for the Constant value parameter, the output is a row or column matrix.
-The block also supports real or complex constant values.
+The Constant block generates a constant output of the value specified by the Constant value parameter.
+If you select Interpret vector parameters as 1-D parameter and specify the constant value as a scalar, row matrix, or column matrix, then the output is a 1-D array.
+Otherwise, the output is always two-dimensional.
+The Constant block supports real or complex constant values.

 By default, the Constant block outputs a signal with double data type and the same complexity as the Constant value parameter.
-However, you can specify the output to be any data type that Model Composer supports, including fixed-point and half data types, using the Output data type parameter.
+However, you can specify the output to be any data type that Model Composer supports, including fixed-point and half data types by selecting the Output data type parameter.

-Constant value
+• Constant value: